Documentation – Current v24.2

 To avoid issues with the black and white levels, we recommend converting raw files (CR2, NEF, RW2, etc.) to Adobe DNG format and reading it directly into Imatest— not using dcraw.
 This description is taken from Raw Files— Direct DNG (Adobe Digital Negative) read.

-Although DNG format offers little advantage when files are demosaiced, it has a significant advantage for measuring image sensor dynamic range, which requires linear undemosaiced (Bayer) raw file data with pixel levels ranging from 0 for pure black to the maximum for the bit format (typically 65535 for 16-bit depth).
 The problem is that different cameras have different black level offsets (minimum pixel values) and white (saturation) levels, and these values are hard to determine because manufacturers record them with different EXIF tags (if at all).
-These values are applied to dcraw processing when images are demosaiced, but are ignored when images are not demosaiced (and not saved in the EXIF data).
+These values are usually applied to LibRaw processing when images are demosaiced, but are usually ignored when images are not demosaiced (and not saved in the EXIF data), i.e., LibRaw is not robust when offsets are present.
 They need to be applied to obtain a valid sensor dynamic range calculation.
-This can be done automatically for raw files that have been converted to DNG, which is a special type of TIFF file that uses standard tags for linearization and for black and white level correction.
-See Processing RAW Images in MATLAB for an overview.custom_DNG_compatibility
+This is done automatically for raw files that have been converted to DNG, which is a special type of TIFF file that uses standard tags for linearization and for black and white level correction.
+See Processing Raw Images in MATLAB for an overview.

-• To take advantage of this capability, the setting shown on the right, 3.
-Read DNG files directly then linearize and correct for black level offset, must be selected in the Options II window, which can be opened from a button on the lower-right of the Imatest main window or in the Settings dropdown menu of the Imatest main or Color/Tone Interactive window. dng_select_options_iiWhen this setting is selected, DNG files read into Imatest have pixel level = 0 for pure black and have a maximum pixel level of 2bit depth-1: (65535 for bit depth = 16), making them well-suited for measuring sensor dynamic range.
+To take advantage of this capability, the setting shown on the right, 3.
+Read DNG files directly then linearize and correct for black level offset, must be selected in the Options II window, which can be opened from a button on the lower-right of the Imatest main window or in the Settings dropdown menu of the Imatest main or Color/Tone Interactive window.
+When this setting is selected, DNG files read into Imatest have pixel level = 0 for pure black and have a maximum pixel level of 2bit depth-1: (65535 for bit depth = 16), making them well-suited for measuring sensor dynamic range.

 Generalized Read RAW